Air-line railroad

 An air-line railroad was a railroad that was relatively straight, following a shorter (and thus, presumably quicker) route instead of a longer, winding route.
 In their heyday, which was prior to aviation, they were often referred to simply as "air lines".
-For example, a 1903 novel indicates a character's success by noting his position as "superintendent of passenger traffic of the New York and Chicago Air Line", a fictitious railroad.

 Dictionary definition

 Webster's 1913 dictionary gives the definition "Air line, a straight line; a bee line.
 Hence Air-line, adj.; as, air-line road."

-Usually a railroad is built curving alongside a river, to avoid hill slopes.

 Public reaction

 Air line railroads began to be built in the mid-nineteenth century.
 As early as 1853, the New York Daily Times ran a satirical article mocking the trend, suggesting that the fad for an "air line" name was being used to float dubious investments: